grep MB8 client_* | grep Thread | grep parl1 | awk '{print $1}' | sort -u

 Interrupt handling

 The onintr statement transfers control when you interrupt (CTRL-C) the shell script.
-Control is transferred to the statement beginning with label:
+Control is transferred to the statement beginning with label:Can be useful for gracefully cleaning up temporary files and exiting a program should it be interrupted.

-onintr close
+onintr labelExample:

 Miscellaneous